-It’s strongly considered that your dog’s poop tells about the health of your dog.
 Bloody stool in dogs can be a sign of serious illness.
-If you are noticing something red in the poop of your dog, it could be scary and need an emergency visit to your Veterinarian in some cases.
-But sometimes dog pooping blood can more likely to be normal.
+If you are noticing something red in the poop of your dog, it indicates your dog needs a checkup with the veterinarian sooner.
+Sometimes dog pooping blood could not be out of any serious issue.
 So, before going to Vet check out what the red colour is?
-Because the poop colour of your dog also depends upon the food eaten, in rare cases, such food that changes the poo colour towards red like strawberries or colouring agents or food additives the change in poo colour is not medically much important.
+Because the poop colour of your dog also depends upon the food eaten, in rare cases, such food that changes the poo colour towards red like strawberries or colouring agents or food additives the change in poo colour doesn’t require any treatment.

 Dog pooping blood can either be bright red or dark coloured.
-Sometimes it looks like a jelly-like due to mucus and sometimes you can observe tiny blood droplets in case of bloody diarrhoea.
+Sometimes it looks jelly-like due to mucus and sometimes you can observe tiny blood droplets in case of bloody diarrhoea.

 Types of Bloody stools in dogs